 Section 1.
-The Employer will furnish hard copies of this Agreement and any amendments or supplements to all current employees and to new employees at the time of hire.
-An electronic copy and one hundred (100) extra paper copies will be furnished to the Union each contract term.
-The final contract will be available to all bargaining unit employees on the Scott AFB internet website.
+The Employer will furnish electronic copies of this Agreement and any amendments or supplements to all current employees and to new employees at the time of hire.
+An electronic copy and twenty-five (25) extra paper copies will be furnished to the Union each contract term.
+The final contract will be made available to all bargaining unit employees on the Scott AFB internet website.

 Section 2.
-While the Agreement is being printed, five (5) draft copies will be provided to the Union.
+While the Agreement is being printed, an electronic draft copy will be provided to the Union.

 Section 3.
-The Agreement will be printed on standard 8 1⁄2 inch by 11 inch paper, and will have a spiral binding.
+The Agreement will be printed on standard $8\frac{1}{2}$ inch by 11 inch paper, and will have a spiral binding.
 The cover will be mutually agreed upon.

 Section 4.
-The parties will conduct orientation sessions on the Agreement.
+The parties will conduct joint orientation sessions on the Agreement.
 The sessions will last no more than two (2) hours, to include a question-and-answer period.